 Additional Electives – 4 hours minimum

-Optional Practicum – 1-3 hours
+Optional Practicum (counts within electives) – 1-3 hours

+Optional Research Paper (counts within electives) – 3 hours

 The Program requires a minimum of 30 hours of coursework and may be taken either full-time or part-time.
 Early in the first semester, a student and the program advisor will work together to complete a formal Program of Study that will define a coherent sequence of courses to satisfy the students objectives.
 Students may choose the concentration or the general path with completion of electives.